 Today, South America is home to a unique mammalian fauna, hosting one of the most species-rich regions of the world, Amazonia (1).
 Although the extant mammalian taxonomic diversity is highly diverse, it is a poor reflection of what can be drawn from the fossil record.
 In fact, throughout most of the Cenozoic (i.e., the last 66 million years), South America was isolated from other landmasses (2).
 In this insular context, terrestrial mammal lineages that inhabited this huge landmass experienced unique radiations (3–7).
 South American mammal (SAM) communities through the Cenozoic are well summarized by three successive ‘faunal strata’ (8).
 The first one, stretching from the early Paleocene (66 million years ago, Ma) to the late Eocene (ca. 37 Ma), is characterized by the early arrival and radiation of endemic lineages, mostly xenarthrans, metatherians and native ungulates.
 Then, from the early Oligocene (ca. 33 Ma) until the late Miocene-early Pliocene (ca. 5 Ma), key morphological innovations appeared among native lineages, leading to a so-called ‘faunal modernization’ (9).
 In the meantime, rodents and primates, immigrant orders from Africa that most likely reached the isolated continent in the middle-late Eocene (10–12), diversified locally (4, 6).
 At the latest Miocene/Pliocene, this endemic fauna was massively disrupted as the Panama Isthmus closed (13).
 A large proportion of endemic lineages, such as all native ungulates, many xenarthran or metatherian families, went extinct at that time, meanwhile immigrant taxa from North America, like carnivores, perissodactyls, artiodactyls or proboscids migrated southwards and further diversified, leading what was described as the ‘Great American Biotic Interchange’ (14).

-Close to the limit between Simpson’s first and second faunal strata, ca. 33.9 Ma, the Eocene-Oligocene Transition (EOT) marked the most dramatic Cenozoic climatic change episode worldwide (15).
+Close to the limit between Simpson’s first and second faunal strata, ca. 33.9 Ma, the Eocene-Oligocene transition (EOT) marked the most dramatic Cenozoic climatic change episode worldwide (15).
 At that time, simultaneously, global climate massively cooled down (16), ocean level dropped (17), and the whole Antarctic continent turned into a giant ice sheet (18).
 The prevailing mechanism proposed to explain these major environmental changes is the onset of the Antarctic circumpolar current (19).
 Concomitantly, a major biotic turnover among mammals, known as the ‘Grande Coupure’, occurred in Europe (20).
 This event, punctuated by the arrival of immigrant taxa from Asia, saw the demise of many endemic European lineages (21–23).
 Although European-oriented case studies dominate the literature about the topic, similar disruptions among mammalian faunas occurred at the same time in other regions of the world, such as Asia (24–26), North America (27, 28), Africa (29) or to some extent Madagascar (30).
 Recently, Hoyal Cuthill et al. (31) even came to rank this geological boundary as the second most important extinction event throughout the history of life.

 In central and southern South America, substantial changes have been documented in metatherians (32, 33) and native ungulates (9) near the EOT.
 As an echo to the ‘Grande Coupure’, Goin et al. (33) even introduced the term ‘Bisagra Patagónica’ (Patagonian Hinge) to characterize the changes among metatherian communities in Patagonia possibly related to the EOT.
-In northern South America, changes in marsupial and rodent communities around the EOT have also been suggested despite the paucity of Paleogene fossil localities excavated to date (34).
+In northern South America, changes in marsupial and rodent communities around the EOT have also been suggested despite the paucity of known Paleogene fossil localities to date (34).
 General morphological trends have been highlighted in ‘modernized’ faunas, with a net increase in herbivore body mass and cheek teeth’s crown height (35).
 The latter changes, by analogy with the evolutionary fate of extant groups, suggested the emergence of the grazing feeding mode, and was postulated to result from the expansion of grasslands, promoted by post-EOT climate cooling and aridification (36, 37).